- Call for Participation

 If you want to follow our updates, see our contact page for details on LPC social media, mailing lists, and RSS feed.

-The 2016 Linux Plumbers Conference (LPC) will be held November 1-4 in Santa Fe, NM, USA, and we hope to see you there!
+The 2015 Linux Plumbers Conference (LPC) will be held August 19-21 in Seattle, WA, USA, and we hope to see you there!
 To that end, we are pleased to announce the call for participation in this year’s conference.
 There are two ways for individuals to participate in Linux Plumbers Conference: Microconferences and Refereed Track Talks.
 Each is explained in more detail in the sections below.

 Microconferences are working sessions that are roughly three hours in length, each focused on a set of problems in the Linux system’s “plumbing”.
 Linux’s plumbing includes kernel subsystems, core libraries, windowing systems, media creation/playback, and so on, but microconference proposals focused on a given set of use cases are also welcome.
 For example, past microconferences included Android, Automotive, LLVM, Power-Efficient Scheduling, and Secure Boot, to name but a few.
-The list of currently accepted microconferences is on our schedule website (link will be live closer to the time).
+The list of currently accepted microconferences is on our schedule website.

 Microconferences are an opportunity to gather key contributors and stakeholders together in one room for working sessions on open issues.
 We encourage microconference leaders to use the sessions to hold group discussions and aim at achieving resolutions to problems.
 Each session leader should present just enough background information to facilitate the discussion; this may include a few explanatory slides or an online notes session.
 Note that topics that are not open for discussion or which require significant slideware do not lend themselves well to the microconference format, so they should instead be submitted as proposals to the refereed track, or alternatively as a lightning talk.
 This allows the microconferences to focus on being productive working sessions.